-- 3. Change the odbc.dsn to the name of your DSN, for example INOW.
-This setting must match the setting you used to replace [ Wire Protocol] in the odbc.ini file at the beginning of this procedure. - 4.
+- 3. Change the odbc.dsn to the name of your Data Source (DSN), for example INOW.
+Ensure the section name is defined in the odbc.ini file for your ODBC driver manager. - 4.
 Update odbc.user.id and odbc.user.password to your user id and password.